lucijan/AuTestHost/README.md

 # AuTestHost
-A minimal AudioUnit host to test Plug-in capabilities
+A minimal AudioUnit host to test Plug-in capabilities on iOS devices